menandmice/micetro_docs/guides/user-manual/access_control.rst

 The Access Control dialog box is used to define access to individual objects in the system.
 To define access for an object, right-click the object and choose Access from the popup menu.

-To define access for individual components of the Men & Mice suite, select Tools, Global Access.
+To define access for individual components of the Men&Mice suite, select Tools, Global Access.
 The Access Control for Men and Mice Suite dialog box displays.
 The default groups/user names are shown.
 The permissions for any selected group/user are also shown.

 Edit access controls
 ^^^^^^^^^^^^^^^^^^^^